 We use a variety of tools to identify, assess and manage climate risks and opportunities as part of our ESG integration.
-We consider climate risk and opportunities throughout our investment decision making process from our strategic asset allocation process, external manager selection, through to when we select securities and construct our portfolios.
-Once we have invested, working on behalf of investors, the aim is to encourage the companies we invest in to align their business with the transition to net zero greenhouse gas emissions by 2050.
+We consider climate risk and opportunitiesthroughout our investment decision making process from our strategic asset allocation process, external fund manager selection, through to when we select securities and construct our portfolios.